 Our team understands this is a sensitive diagnosis.
 We provide a full range of services to not only treat the physical condition, but also provide emotional support.

-If your daughter was born with an incomplete vagina but has a normal size uterus, she likely will be able to become pregnant.
+If the child was born with an incomplete vagina but has a normal size uterus, she likely will be able to become pregnant.

 There are reproductive options for girls born without a uterus or an especially small uterus.
-When the time is right and with the help of assisted reproductive technology, your daughter’s own eggs could be fertilized then placed in a surrogate carrier.
+When the time is right and with the help of assisted reproductive technology, the patient’s own eggs could be fertilized then placed in a surrogate carrier.

 A normal sex life is possible for women born with vaginal agenesis because typically it does not affect external genitalia.